Assessment of Instruction

 - What do YOU do that facilitates your learning?

 - What might YOU do to improve your learning?

 - What has been the hardest thing to learn in this course?

 To learn more about how to conduct a GIFT, click here.

 If you wish to post a mid-semester formative assessment for students that is based on the GIFT, there is now a tutorial about how to do it.
 Click here to go to the YouTube tutorial and follow the steps for adding the survey questions and activating the survey on Brightspace.
-If you have any questions you can contact the Center for Excellence in Teaching and Learning at [email protected].
+If you have any questions you can contact the Center for Excellence in Teaching, Learning and Online Education at firstname.lastname@example.org.